 From Aguas Calientes to Machu Picchu

-9 kilometers is the distance from Machu Picchu to Aguas Calientes Town.
-As we tell you before, all passengers who want to visit the Incas marvel have to pass by Aguas Calientes first, obligatory.
-Happily, the town is well-connected with the Citadel and today there are two ways to get to Machu Picchu from Aguas Calientes.
+9 kilometers is the distance from Aguas Calientes Town to Machu Picchu.
+As we said before, all passengers who want to visit the world wonder have to pass by the support town first.
+Happily, the town is well-connected with the Citadel and today there are two ways to get to Machu Picchu from this charming town.

-- CONSETTUR Buses: The population of Aguas Calientes (at least people who were born there), through a cooperative, are shareholders of a municipal transport company called CONSETTUR.
-This company of buses is the only one authorized to offer tourist transportation services from Aguas Calientes town to Machu Picchu citadel and returns.
-The buses are modern, with air condition systems and padded seats.
-The trip lasts 40 minutes, departs every 5 minutes, and you can take them a few meters from the train station.
-The buses will drop you up at the same entrance of the citadel, and from this point, you will take anyone to return.
+The population of the town (at least people who were born there), through a cooperative, are shareholders of a municipal transport company called CONSETTUR.
+This company of buses is the only one authorized to offer tourist transportation services from the town to Machu Picchu citadel, round trip.
+The buses are modern, with air conditioning systems and padded seats.
+The trip lasts 40 minutes, departs every 5 minutes, and you can take them a few meters from the local train station and, on the return, from the same entrance of Machu Picchu archaeological park.
+The buses will drop you up at the same entrance of the citadel, and from this point.
+The bus price per person is $ 24.00, round trip.

-- Walk (A little trek to Machu Picchu): If you consider that Machu Picchu is a great goal to reach with effort, so, this option is for you.
-There is a climbing path, in a zigzag, that connects Aguas Calientes Town with Machu Picchu town.
-If you want to take it, you have to walk, following down the railway and passing the first bridge that crosses the Vilcanota River, from this point you will begin the path.
-Fortunately, this one is well signed, so you will don’t have any problem following the route and getting to Machu Picchu citadel.
-The trek lasts 01-hour climbing and another one to go down.
-Take note that taking this option in the rainy season (from November to April) is not recommendable, because usually, the path is muddy, and you may have slipped.
+If you consider that Machu Picchu is a great goal to be reached with effort, this option is for you.
+There is a climbing path, in a zigzag, that connects the town with Machu Picchu archaeological park.
+If you want to take it, you will have to walk, departing from the town and following down the railway (southwest direction) and passing the first bridge that crosses the Vilcanota River, you will have to turn right and begin the footpath.
+Fortunately, this one is well signed, so you will don’t have any problem climbing up it and getting to Machu Picchu citadel.
+The trek lasts 01-hour climbing up and another hour going down.
+Take note that taking this option in the rainy season (from November to April) is not recommendable, because usually, the path is muddy, and there may be mud sliding.